-Ordinary shares participate in dividends and the proceeds on winding up of the Company in proportion to the number of shares held.
+Ordinary shares and Redeemable Preference Shares participate equally in dividends and the proceeds on winding up of the Company in proportion to the number of shares held.

-At the shareholders' meetings each ordinary share is entitled to one vote when a poll is called, otherwise each shareholder has one vote on a show of hands.
+At the shareholders' meetings each ordinary and each redeemable preference share is entitled to one vote when a poll is called, otherwise each shareholder has one vote on a show of hands.